zhanglj37/wordRG/README.md

 }

 ```

-## How to solve network errors
+## How to solve internet errors

-If there are many publications in your profile and the network is not stable, you may get the error like  *Error in open.connection(x, "rb") : HTTP error 429.*
+If there are many publications in your profile and the internet is not stable, you might get the error like  *Error in open.connection(x, "rb") : HTTP error 429.*

 Solution: use source code of the function instead of the function

+Built 2021-05-15
-Update 2021-05-15
+Update 2021-06-15

 Lijin Zhang